davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/review-vgt.md

 +++

 Some content still appears to be incorrect, and the issue is not mentioned in the errata.
-Can you help verify there's a problem?
+Although these are often not critical enough to bring up to the author to be posted in the errata, if you feel they are an issue as well then you may do so.

 +++